 About one in four people will experience a depressive episode at least once in their life, or suffers from permanent depression.
 There are many symptoms of depression.
-The illness not only means a loss of quality of life, but it is also linked to the development and progression of risk factors for other diseases, such as coronary heart disease and cancer.About 9000 people take their own lives every year due to depression and its symptoms.
+The illness not only means a loss of quality of life, but it is also linked to the development and progression of risk factors for other diseases, such as coronary heart disease and cancer.About 9000 people take their own lives every year due to depression and its symptoms in Germany alone.
 Treatment is often exclusively with medication, usually serotonin reuptake inhibitors (SSRIs), sometimes with additional psychotherapy.

 Our innovative therapy concept for the treatment of depression consists of a combination of ketamine therapy with hypnosis, repetitive transcranial magnetic stimulation (rTMS), neurofeedback and intensive psychotherapy.
 Ketamine promotes neuroplasticity, and thus the brain’s ability to absorb and process new information.
 This increases the effectiveness of psychotherapy and other therapeutic treatments.
 With this treatment we achieve long-term success in a relatively short period of time.
 This intensive therapy can be compressed into a period of between 10 days and 3 weeks, but can also be spread over a longer periods for outpatients.
 Even in the case of therapy-resistant depression, the treatment with our combined ketamine therapy is very successful.

 Even after only one ketamine infusion, a clear improvement in symptoms of depression can often be seen.
 Ketamine is the only known substance that immediately makes suicidal thoughts disappear.
 A permanent intake of medication is often no longer necessary after undergoing our treatment.